nebulab/playbook/source/internal-projects/nebulab.html.md

 ## Accessible leadership

-When designing the process for the directors' work, we wanted to make the decision-making process to be as accessible as possible.
+When designing the process for the managing partners' work, we wanted to make the decision-making process to be as accessible as possible.
 Accessible, in this context, meant two things:

-1. We wanted everyone to be able to look at what the directors are working on, why they think it is a priority, and what conclusions they reach.
+1. We wanted everyone to be able to look at what the managing partners are working on, why they think it is a priority, and what conclusions they reach.
 2. We wanted everyone to be able to pitch a company-wide change, no matter what department they work in or whether they're an IC or a manager.

-The policy we settled on to make this happen is dead-simple: everyone has read-write access to the [Linear](https://linear.app) board the directors use to define and prioritize work, and everyone has read-write access to the list of RFCs in Notion.
+The policy we settled on to make this happen is dead-simple: everyone has read-write access to the [Linear](https://linear.app) board the managing partners use to define and prioritize work, and everyone has read-write access to the list of RFCs in Notion.
 At any point, you can create a new ticket, write an RFC or comment an existing one to make a suggestion or ask a question.